Learn how to transfer a vehicle purchased from a private party into your name.

 - Enter zero if the vehicle was a gift or inheritance

 Notarized Vehicle Title Application

-Signatures on the Vehicle Certificate of Ownership (Title) Application form must be notarized.
+Signatures on the Vehicle Title Application form must be notarized.
 Don't sign this form until you are in front of either:

 - a notary public, or

 - a licensing agent at a vehicle licensing office